 What’s The Typical Business Development Executive Career Growth?

-When one starts thinking seriously of a career in business development, one of the first questions they usually have is how far they can actually go with it.
+When one starts thinking seriously of a career in business development, one of the first questions they usually have is how far they can go with it.
 They know that they can become a business developer but then what’s next?

 You know, when you are a doctor your career path is more or less stable and clear.
 But as a business developer, it is a different story.